Establishing Legal Paternity

 - The hospital sends the form to the Florida Office of Vital Statistics so they can record the birth.
 The legal father’s name is on the birth certificate when it is recorded.

-- Parents can also get this form from their local Health Department, the Florida Office of Vital Statistics or the Department of Children and Families.
+- Parents can also get this form from their local Health Department, the Florida Department of Health website, the Florida Office of Vital Statistics or the Department of Children and Families.

 - Both parents must fill out and sign the form in the presence of two witnesses or a notary public.